CamHD-Analysis/CamHD-Analysis.github.io/_pages/system-status.md

   __09 March 2017:__   _Back up with the App Engine version.
 Now at a new URL (below)_

-  __To keep costs down, I've throttled the App Engine version back to a minimum of 1 and maximum of 5 instances.__
+  __To keep costs down, I've throttled the App Engine version back to a minimum of 1 and maximum of 4 instances.
+This is configured in the App Engine configuration file  [app.yaml](https://github.com/amarburg/go-lazycache-app/blob/master/deploy/g_appengine/app.yaml) __

 ----